-Paramount is developing its Liquids-rich Montney property at Karr, producing natural gas and Liquids from horizontal wells drilled on multi-well pads.
+Paramount is developing its Montney property at Karr, producing natural gas and liquids from horizontal wells drilled on multi-well pads.

-Karr production volumes are compressed and dehydrated at the third-party 6-18 Facility under a long-term, firm-service processing arrangement.
-Gas volumes are then shipped via pipeline to a third-party natural gas processing facility under a long-term, firm-service arrangement to provide sales specification natural gas and NGLs.
-Paramount has the flexibility to pipeline or truck Liquids volumes to various sales points.
+Karr production volumes are handled at the third-party 6-18 Facility under a long-term, firm-service arrangement.
+Gas volumes are either processed at the 6-18 Facility or compressed and de-hydrated at the 6-18 Facility and shipped via pipeline to another third-party natural gas processing facility where they are processed under another long-term, firm-service arrangement.
+Both processing options provide sales specification natural gas and NGLs which are shipped via pipeline under long-term, firm-service arrangements.
+Paramount also has the flexibility to truck liquids from the 6-18 Facility to various sales points.

-The third-party owner of the 6-18 Facility is undertaking and funding an expansion of the 6-18 Facility to increase the raw gas handling capacity from 100 MMcf/d to 150 MMcf/d (to be comprised of 80 MMcf/d of sour gas compression and dehydration and 70 MMcf/d of sour gas processing) and the raw liquids handling capacity from 15,000 Bbl/d to 30,000 Bbl/d.
-The expansion of the 6-18 Facility is scheduled to be completed in the second half of 2020.
+The third-party owner of the 6-18 Facility completed an expansion in 2020 to increase the raw gas handling capacity from 100 MMcf/d to 150 MMcf/d (comprised of 80 MMcf/d of sour gas compression and dehydration and 70 MMcf/d of sour gas processing) and the raw liquids handling capacity from 15,000 Bbl/d to 30,000 Bbl/d.